tanaynistala/geo-guide/_country-guides/IRL.md

     _Tír Eoghain_

 Counties labeled _NI_ are in Northern Ireland, which is a part of the [United Kingdom](/countries/GBR).
 The word "county" is usually prefixed to the county's name rather than suffixed; thus it would be _County Sligo_, and not _Sligo County_.
 Galway and Cork are separate entities from Counties Galway and Sligo, respectively.
-In addition, County Dublin was split up into three city-level counties in addition to Dublin City itself.
+County Dublin was split up into three city-level counties in addition to Dublin City itself.

 <CountryMap code="IRL" scale="6500" />